Golding tests PremiAir Audi ahead of Bathurst 12 Hour - Speedcafe

 While their presence at the test is a strong indication of who will drive the Schumacher R8 LMS GT3 evo II, the driving crew has not yet been confirmed.

-Factory Audi driver Kelvin van der Linde had been in the frame, but has now been called up to drive in Abt’s Formula E team after Robin Frijns’ crash in recent days in Mexico City left him needing surgery.
+Factory Audi driver Kelvin van der Linde had been in the frame to complete the trio, but has now been called up to drive in Abt’s Formula E team after Robin Frijns’ crash in recent days in Mexico City left him needing surgery.

 A social media post from PremiAir Racing read, “It has undoubtedly been a big day for us here at Phillip Island, with Jimmy Golding and Brad Schumacher making the most of their time here testing the Fuchs Lubricants Racing Audi R8 LMS evo II ahead of our Bathurst 12 Hour tilt!